SnowConvert: Function References for Teradata¶

 Returns¶

-A number that represents the difference between two dates.
+A numerical value indicating the time interval between two dates.

 Usage example¶